Quantifiers on languages and codensity monads: Preliminaries

 As a consequence we immediately obtain that the set $|{\wT}X|$ admits a \kl{$T$-algebra} structure, a result also used in~\cite{DBLP:journals/corr/ChenAMU15} for finite algebras.
 This structure is essentially the one obtained by applying the functor $\wfgt$ to the free ${\wT}$-algebra $({\wT}X,\w{\mu}_X)$.
 In more detail, \begin{lemma} Given a \kl{Boolean space} $X$, the composite map

 is a \kl{$T$-algebra} structure on $|{\wT}X|$.
-Moreover, $\t_X$ is a morphism of $T$-algebras from the free $T$-algebra on $|X|$ to $|\wT X|$ with the above structure. \end{lemma} \begin{proof} This is a straightforward verification using the commutativity of the diagrams in \eqref{eq:tau-monad-functor}. \end{proof} While in some proofs it is essential to keep track of the forgetful functor, we will sometimes omit it in what follows, and simply write $\t_X\colon TX\to{\wT}X$.
-We recall a property of $\t$, which follows from \cite[Lemma 2.9]{R2018}, that will be crucial in the following. \begin{lemma} For every \kl{Boolean space} $X$ and every function $h\colon M\to X$ with a dense image, the composite
+Moreover, $\t_X$ is a morphism of $T$-algebras from the free $T$-algebra on $|X|$ to $|\wT X|$ with the above structure. \end{lemma} \begin{proof} This is a straightforward verification using the commutativity of the diagrams in \eqref{eq:tau-monad-functor}. \end{proof} While in some proofs it is essential to keep track of the forgetful functor, we will sometimes omit it in what follows and simply write $\t_X\colon TX\to{\wT}X$.
+We recall a property of the natural transformation $\t$ which will be crucial in the following. \begin{lemma} For every \kl{Boolean space} $X$, the map $\t_X\colon TX\to {\wT}X$ has dense image.
+More generally, the composite